holidayextras/culture/accessibility-best-practices.md

 <a name="links"></a>
 ## Links

-Generic link phrases such as "click here", "more information" or "this page" should not be used because their purpose is unknown without considering the wider context (e.g. without reading the sentence):
+Generic link phrases such as "click here", "more information" or "this page" should not be used because their purpose is unknown without considering the wider context (e.g. without reading the sentence).
+This makes it difficult for people to navigate and also has a negative impact on SEO.

 ```html
 <!-- Anti-pattern, do not copy -->